2 Corinthians 5

 The spirits departed to heaven.4

 9 Wherefore also we are zealous, whether present or absent, to be agreeable to him. v.9 We zealously strive to please the Lord.
 The second great result of the assurance we have in Christ is motivation to live for God’s glory.
 Some translations render v.9 in a very dangerous way, which makes the verse seem to support salvation by works; “we work to be accepted by God”.
 This is false, and runs contradictory to the great New Testament doctrine that “by grace are ye saved through faith” (Eph.
 2:8).
 We don’t labor to be accepted; “he hath made us accepted in the Beloved” (Eph.
 1:6).
-But knowing what lies ahead, we want to serve acceptably.
+Our children are accepted because of who they are, and we love them unconditionally.
+But their behavior is not always agreeable.
+We want to live in a way that thrills the heart of our Father!
+Knowing what lies ahead, we want to serve acceptably.
 The life we have now (“present” in the body) is the same life we will have in the intermediate state (“absent” from the body) [1].
 We want our lives practically to commend the treasure that we carry.
+We will only be judged by the deeds done in the body (v.10), but we desire to be agreeable to God whether present or absent; we keep both present and future in view.
 To walk through this world with the smile of God’s approval is something we should strive for with earnest zeal.

 Practical Note.
 True ministry will always have this twofold effect.
 Firstly, it will establish the believer is their place of acceptance before God, calm their fears, and encourage them to draw near to God.
 Secondly, it will stir up the believer to service.